flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Required files

 :::important
-Under no circumstances should source code be included in the submission.
-Flathub is not intended to host application source code, including that of any dependencies.
+Under no circumstances should source code nor build artificats be included in the submission.
+Flathub is not intended to host neither application source code nor binaries, including that of any dependencies.
 :::

 The following files should be included in the submission.